aridjayarecipes/cutesrecipes.web.app/content/post/1900-recipe-of-homemade-pan-fried-salmon-with-creamy-sauce.md

 1. Prepare  Salt and pepper

-The salmon does most of the cooking in the sauce, which means it will be lovely and tender, and it&#39;s actually quite difficult to overcook, so you haven&#39;t got.
+The salmon does most of the cooking in the sauce, which means it will be lovely and tender, and it's actually quite difficult to overcook, so you haven't got.
 You can use fresh or frozen salmon.
-Pan-sear salmon in a creamy ghee sauce for a dish that&#39;s crispy on the outside and oh-so tender on the inside.
+Pan-sear salmon in a creamy ghee sauce for a dish that's crispy on the outside and oh-so tender on the inside.
 In the mood for pan-seared salmon?

 <!--inarticleads2-->